MicrosoftDocs/playfab-docs/playfab-docs/features/Insights/explorer/getting-started-with-playfab-explorer.md

 ms.localizationpriority: medium
 ---

-# Using the PlayFab Explorer
+# Getting Started with PlayFab Explorer

 >[!IMPORTANT]
 >The Explorer Feature is in public preview.
 We anticipate ongoing changes to it as we continue gathering feedback